chibuzoraustine/mpw-checkout-react/README.md

 ### Basic Setup

-Wrap your application in the `MPWCheckoutProvider` to provide the necessary context for the checkout flow.
-You'll need to pass your `publicKey` to the provider.
+Wrap your app in `MPWCheckoutProvider` to provide the necessary context.
+The `publicKey` is only required if you're using `MPWCheckout` to initiate payments.
+If you're continuing a payment with `MPWCheckoutRef`, the `publicKey` is optional.

 ```tsx
 import React from 'react';